 Article Translations: (Spanish)

-At the end of 2019, a new type of coronavirus began making people sick with flu-like symptoms.
-The illness is called coronavirus disease-19 — COVID-19 for short.
-The virus spreads easily and has now affected people in many countries.
+At the end of 2019, a new type of coronavirus, called SARS-CoV-2, began making people sick with flu-like symptoms.
+The illness it causes is called coronavirus disease-19 — COVID-19, for short.
+The virus spreads easily and has affected people all over the world.

 What Are the Signs & Symptoms of Coronavirus (COVID-19)?

 Infection can cause a range of symptoms.
 Most common are fever, cough, trouble breathing, and gastrointestinal problems like bellyache, nausea, vomiting, and diarrhea.
 Other complaints include headaches, muscle aches, loss of taste and smell, and cold symptoms.
 The virus can be more serious in some people.
 And some people have no symptoms at all.

 Some kids get symptoms caused by inflammation throughout the body a few weeks after they were infected with the virus.
 It can affect many different body systems, including the lungs, heart, brain, kidneys, blood vessels, skin, eyes, and gastrointestinal system.
 This is called multisystem inflammatory syndrome in children (MIS-C).
 MIS-C is a serious condition that can lead to organ damage if not treated quickly.
 But it’s very rare and most kids fully recover after getting medical care.

 Rarely, some people have symptoms that last for a long time (usually more than a month), a condition known as long (or long-haul) COVID.
 Sometimes these symptoms begin while a person is still sick, but they also can start after someone recovered or after they had an infection with no symptoms.
 These symptoms can include tiredness, headache, trouble sleeping, trouble breathing, trouble concentrating (“brain fog”), muscle and joint pain, heart palpitations, and changes in their sense of taste and/or sense of smell.